KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/jjKim.md

 name: Jaejoon Kim #Include "Ph.D."" if applicable
 kr_name: 김재준 #Your name in Korean, if applicable
 timeline_name: Jaejoon #If you would like your name to appear differently on the Lab timeline, fill out this line.
+sortdate: [2024-09-02] # for sorting
+positions:
+  - name: "Master Student" #Enter your position in the lab
     startdate: [2024-09-02] #Enter your start date
     enddate:  [2025-01-01] # Leave this blank until you leave the lab
 image: /static/img/members/jjKim.jpg #365 x 365 pixels, 72 dpi
 altimage: /static/img/members/jjKim.jpg #365 x 365 pixels, 72 dpi
-position: Master Student #What is your job title in the Fraser lab?
 subsequent: Master Student at DCASL, GIST #Leave this blank until you leave the lab
 pronouns: he/him/his
 email: kjoon0807@gm.gist.ac.kr #Enter your preferred public e-mail address